superhihem/supergame1/README.md

 My first(not actually) game on js.

-open index.html in browser to start the game. all files must be in the same directory
+Open index.html in browser to start the game.

+All files must be in the same directory